cseanburns/electronic_resource_mgmt/src/05-standardizing-erm.md

 First, if the patron was not yet a member of a library, then they had to register to become one.
 Hence, the first routine was to check their membership and register them as borrowers if they were not yet a member or if their membership had expired.
 If this was a public library, then the process varied depending if the member was an adult or a youth (or *juveniles* in the lingo of the time).
-This routine involved completing an application card, creating and filing member record, and issuing the borrower a card of their own, i.e., their **borrower's card**.
+This routine involved completing an application card, creating and filing a member record, and issuing the borrower a card of their own, i.e., their **borrower's card**.

 ### Charging